Product Review: Larsen Magnacore Arioso Strings for Cello

 From Larsen: "The Magnacore Arioso C and G deliver a lower tension without compromising sound volume.
 Liberating your overall sound and providing easy response and effortless playing in the lower register.
 The Magnacore Arioso G and C strings are made on a concentric multi-stranded steel core and wound with high-grade tungsten and precision rolled flat wire.
 Experience a new freedom of expression without a compromise in power.
 Well suited to both older Italian as well as modern instruments.
 For the gourmet musician experimenting with new combinations of sound texture and colour."

-For this review, we took one of our own branded cello models, Monteverdi II, which is usually fitted with Larsen Medium strings.
+For this review, we took one of our own branded cello models, Cadenza, which is usually fitted with Larsen Medium strings.
 Having two examples of this model in stock was useful for comparison and assessment of the new strings.

 We are accustomed to the sound and performance quality of Larsen Medium, which is a good orchestral string, has a well-rounded tone with plenty of appropriate brightness and reasonably quick response to demands of the bow.
 We frequently recommend Larsen strings for their tonal quality and longevity.